SoftwareAG/c8y-docs/src/render/guides/web/background.html.md

 Deploying would require a build, were the app and target definitions where read, the build plugins where copied and the index.html generated.
 We would call this assembling the apps, it would just use the same assets from the global build.

 3rd party developers would now need to get hold of our plugins to develop and build their apps.
-So we start deploying a node package to a public url and it would be installed via npm.
-These packages would contain the same built versions that is used in the builtin apps with minified code and bundled dependencies.
+So we started deploying a node package to a public url and it would be installed via npm.
+These packages would contain the same build versions that are used in the builtin apps with minified code and bundled dependencies.

 ### Next Generation